Reality Steve Teases ‘Bachelorette’ Spoilers, Which Of Colton’s Ladies Reportedly Gets The Gig?

 The Inquisitr detailed that when asked during the “Women Tell All” taping, Hannah said she’d love to have the chance to be the next Bachelorette.
 Of course, she can’t say anything about being chosen quite yet.
 Luckily, she won’t have to keep the secret for very long.

-Reality Steve had recently written about how he thought Brown was emerging as a strong contender for The Bachelorette opportunity this spring and fans have been making it clear via social media they’re on-board with the idea.
+Reality Steve had recently written about how he thought Brown was emerging as a strong contender for The Bachelorette opportunity this spring, and fans have been making it clear via social media they’re on board with the idea.
 Will his spoilers about Hannah Brown handing out roses this spring pan out to be accurate?
 One way or another, everybody will find out in about another week.